PoisotLab/ms_straight_lines/manuscript.md

 $$k = \frac{(1-p)\times S + (p-1)}{p\times S^2}\,.$$

 This will peak for small values of $S$, and then slowly decrease towards 0.
-We illustrate these results in **FIGURE**, which reveals that for networks under **500?** species, the relationship between $S$ and $L$ strongly deviates from a power-law.
+We illustrate these results in +@fig:empirical, which reveals that for networks under **500?** species, the relationship between $S$ and $L$ strongly deviates from a power-law.
 Specifically, **complete -- is it under or over-estimating the number of interactions?**.